Check your tickets! Winning Mega Millions ticket sold in Ohio

 TRENDING STORIES:

-The next drawing is on Tuesday, Oct.
-7, with an estimated jackpot of $547 million.
+The next drawing will be on Tuesday, Oct.
+14, with an estimated jackpot of $600 million.

 [SIGN UP: WHIO-TV Daily Headlines Newsletter]